areeseb/areeseb.github.io/mapmatching.md

 ## Background
 ___

 Map Matching is a common problem in the spatial sciences that involves relating one set of geometry to another reference set.
 Most commonly this takes the form of associating a GPS trace with a reference road network.
-However, many others variations to the problem exist (sometimes with different names), for example, deriving a reference polyline from a set of different GPS traces, matching and merging separate polygon datasets, or even matching extracted feature polygons (buildings) from remote sensing imagery.
+However, many others variations to the problem exist (sometimes with different names).
+For example, deriving a reference polyline from a set of different GPS traces, matching and merging separate polygon datasets, or even matching extracted feature polygons (buildings) from remote sensing imagery.

 ![map_matching_wiki](images/Map_Matching_Example_with_GraphHopper.png)
 Figure 1.

 _By OpenStreetMap and contributors - openstreetmap.org, CC BY-SA 2.0_

-Map Matching is very much an open problem and the appropriate solutions are dictated by on a number of factors such as data format/quality/scale, computational resources, and temporal constraints (realtime/static).
+Map Matching is very much an open problem and appropriate solutions are dictated by on a number of factors such as data format/quality/scale, computational resources, and temporal constraints (realtime/static).

 The majority of approaches can be divided into very broad categories: